albertintech/apai/docs/amendments/eoqa/policy-rationale.md

 Thresholds above two thousand hours were considered and rejected because they would disproportionately exclude younger candidates and career-changers while providing diminishing marginal returns in filtering.
 A candidate who has committed one year of full-time equivalent service has demonstrated a meaningful civic orientation.
 Requiring two, three, or five years begins to function as a career-path restriction rather than a commitment filter, excluding the private-sector executive who spent a year teaching before entering business, or the entrepreneur who volunteered extensively while building a company.
 The Amendment is designed to filter vanity candidates, not to prescribe career trajectories.

+### Nonprofit Organizations as Qualifying Entities

+Prior versions of the Amendment included service in nonprofit organizations as a qualifying category, alongside government employment, military service, and other forms of public service.
+This approach was revised and nonprofits were removed entirely from the qualifying categories.

+The rationale for their original inclusion was intuitive: nonprofits often serve public purposes, their workers frequently forgo higher private-sector compensation to do so, and the range of nonprofit activity -- social services, healthcare, conservation, community development -- overlaps substantially with the work of public agencies.
+A nonprofit social worker and a public agency social worker may do indistinguishable work on a day-to-day basis.

+The rationale for their removal is structural.
+Nonprofit status is a tax classification, not a governance characteristic.
+A nonprofit is a privately governed entity -- its board is self-selecting, its accountability runs internally, and it faces no mandatory transparency obligations equivalent to those that govern public institutions.
+The experience of working within a nonprofit, however meaningful, does not replicate the experience of working within an institution that must answer to elected officials, comply with public records laws, and operate within democratically determined appropriations limits.

+Retaining nonprofits also created a specific and foreseeable vulnerability: the emergence of purpose-built organizations designed primarily to generate qualifying hours for candidates with no genuine engagement with public institutions.
+A wealthy family, aware of the requirement and wanting to ensure their child's eligibility, could establish or fund a nonprofit through which the child accumulates hours in an environment that is structurally indistinguishable from a private organization.
+This cottage industry dynamic was specifically identified as a risk that the prior language failed to foreclose.

+The three-part institutional test -- public governance, public funding, and public accountability, all three required simultaneously -- addresses this vulnerability at its root by making organizational structure the operative standard rather than mission or tax status.

+### Hour Compression Without a Weekly Cap

+An earlier version of the hour calculation provision counted all hours worked within qualifying institutions without a weekly maximum.
+Under that approach, a candidate working sixty or seventy hours per week could satisfy the two thousand hour requirement in fewer than eight months of intensive service, then spend the remainder of their career entirely in private life.

+This approach was revised to include a forty-hour weekly cap after analysis identified a compression gaming dynamic: a strategic candidate could concentrate all required hours into a brief, intensive sprint timed to clear the threshold, treating the requirement as a numerical target rather than a measure of sustained civic engagement.
+The cap was designed to ensure the requirement measures approximately one year of a person's life -- not a technical achievement, but a genuine period of immersion in public institutions.

+The cap also has a practical justification independent of gaming concerns.
+Public institutions generally operate on standard working schedules.
+Counting sixty or seventy-hour weeks as if they represented proportionally greater civic engagement would privilege candidates who happened to work in high-intensity environments over those who served consistently and professionally at standard hours.
+The forty-hour cap standardizes the measurement across different service environments.

 ### Omitting the Succession Bypass

 Including no succession provision was considered, on the theory that the Amendment should remain maximally narrow and that succession is a separate structural question.
 This approach was rejected because it creates an obvious gap: if the Amendment establishes that the Presidency requires fifteen years of citizenship, fifteen years of residency, and two thousand hours of public service, but a person who meets none of these requirements can assume presidential powers through statutory succession, the Amendment's standards are not merely incomplete -- they are structurally incoherent.
 The bypass provision closes this gap without redesigning succession itself.